trstns/trstns.github.io/_drafts/2020-07-30-windows-firewall.md

 excerpt: I've been working on restricting the windows firewall on servers and workstations to only the required services.
 This post will covers some lessons I have learned and useful information I have found.
 ---

 For a while i've been wanting to properly configure the firewalls on our Windows servers and workstations to only allow the traffic that was really needed.
-Part of the reason for taking so long is that the Windows firewall can be a bit daunting and difficult to understand, and also I didn't want to break any devices or services that were in production.
+Part of the reason for taking so long is that the Windows firewall can be a bit daunting and difficult to understand, and there isn't a lot of information available.
+I also didn't want to break any devices or services that were in production.

-Here i'm going to write about how I went about properly configuring the firewall on our devices without breaking anything in the process and also what I learned while doing it.
+Here i'm going to write about how I went about properly configuring the windows firewall on our devices without breaking anything in the process, and also what I learned while doing it.

 # Goals

-What do we want to gain by properly managing the firewall on our hosts?
-The main advantage for us is to limit the exposure of our workstations and servers to help reduce or slow down malicious users or network worms.
+What did we want to gain by properly managing the firewall on our hosts?
+The main advantage is to limit the exposure of our workstations and servers to help reduce or slow down malicious users or network worms.

 This is usually obvious with servers, but a lot of the time the firewall on workstations is neglected or even turned off.
 There is often a lot of trust placed in the local network.
 Unfortunately we need to start taking the zero-trust approach, and carefully manage what users and devices have access to.
 You might think that a border firewall is good enough, and they are definitely important, but what happens when someone or something gets into the network?
 If we use the host firewall to stop hosts from being able to communicate with each other, we will make it much harder for a malicious person or worm to move around the network.